 Hon.
-Pamela Gross: Quana, Mr. Chairman, and quana for the question.
+Pamela Gross: Quana, Mr. Chairman.
+Quana for the question.
 There is the Nunavut Teacher Education Program, the new language program delivered through the Nunavut Teacher Education Program that is helping bilingual teachers become educated through taking that program.
 In the first two years, once they're completed, they can work as a bilingual teacher.
 Quana, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman and minister.
 One of the biggest challenges to student success is poor attendance at school.
 What new action or initiatives are being considered to promote good attendance? (interpretation) Thank you, Mr. Chairman.
+Chairman (interpretation): Thank you.
+Minister Gross.